 Facility Association is an industry organization that ensures auto insurance coverage is available to high-risk drivers.
-Facility, as it is often called, isn’t an insurer itself but works with specific companies that issue policies on its behalf.
-High-risk drivers in Ontario, Alberta, Nova Scotia, New Brunswick, Newfoundland and Labrador, Prince Edward Island, Yukon, Northwest Territories, and Nunavut can all get insured through Facility.
+Facility, as it is often called, isn’t an insurance company itself but works with specific companies that issue policies on its behalf.
+High-risk drivers in Ontario, Alberta, Nova Scotia, New Brunswick, Newfoundland and Labrador, Prince Edward Island, Yukon, Northwest Territories and Nunavut can all get insured through Facility.

 The goal of Facility Association and the high-risk insurance providers it works with is to offer insurance to drivers who are unable to get it anywhere else.
 This means that they will cover you while you take the steps necessary to shake off the high-risk title.

 How long does it take to lose the high-risk label?